-The Crunch Personal Tax Estimator will help you to plan for the tax you may have to pay on your personal income including from sole trade income, salary, dividends and other sources.
+The Crunch Personal Tax Estimator will help you plan by calculating the tax you owe or may have to pay on your personal income including from sole trade income, salary from employment, dividends and other sources.

-Please note that the Crunch Personal Tax Estimator will only provide an estimate of your tax liability.
-It’s designed to show you the tax-efficient amount of income (for instance a combination of salary and dividends) you could take from your limited company based on the information you add.
+Please note that the Crunch Personal Tax Estimator is a simple UK tax calculator and will only provide an estimate of your tax liability.
+It’s designed to show you the tax-efficient amount of income (for instance a combination of salary and dividends) you could take from your limited company based on the information you enter.
 It can help you to plan to pay any tax due on this income.
+There are different versions based on whether you’re a resident of England, Wales, Scotland, or Northern Ireland.

-The estimator is pre-populated to show default values for salary (set at the relevant National Insurance threshold) and dividends (set at the basic rate dividend threshold).
+The Personal Tax Estimator is pre-populated to show default amounts for salary (set at the relevant National Insurance threshold) and dividends (set at the basic rate dividend threshold for the relevant tax year).
 You can amend these amounts if you need to based on your personal circumstances.

 Using our free Crunch Personal Estimator can help you calculate what tax you’ll need to pay in your Self Assessment.
 In addition to salary and dividend income you can also add other figures to the Crunch Personal Tax Estimator:

-- Salary from sources outside your company: Add the gross salary to the PAYE Income field, and the tax paid on this income to the PAYE Tax paid field.
+- Salary from employment outside your company: Add the gross salary to the PAYE Income field, and the tax paid on this income to the PAYE Tax paid field.

 - If you need to estimate the tax on this income you can do so by leaving all other fields blank.

 - If you have multiple employments just enter the total of all the gross income amounts into the PAYE Income box and enter the total tax paid on this income to the PAYE tax paid field.

-- Benefits in kind: add the amount of taxable benefits in kind.
-Remember that only certain benefits on your P11D will be taxable.
+- Benefits in Kind: add the amount of taxable benefits in kind.
+Remember that only certain benefits on your P11D will be taxable (such as a company car or private healthcare).

 - Bank Interest: add the net amount you receive.